 It is my belief that there are people in a similar circumstance who are being treated for or think they have some unique psychological symptoms, particularly around disassociation, when in fact they are in the process of moving into a new phase of life as intended.
 My expectation is that someone reading this who could be thinking they’re a lost cause might realise that they are in personal development terms a chrysalis on the verge of becoming a butterfly in one of the most mysterious transformations of life.

 Finally, this manuscript is my tribute to Amy for reaching out to me through her words and continuing to be my inspiration even after her death.
 As my mother stated in her book in 1999:

 I really started this diary of quotes and thoughts and intuitions both so that I could look back on the subtle transformations that have and do occur day by day, but also so that perhaps it might be a guide and help for others who are passing through the same uncharted waters.

 However, this journey is described, with hidden meanings or not, this has been and continues to be an extraordinary journey that has changed my life.
 Yet this trip started in a very casual way.
 This is my story.

-If what you have read so far is a complete mystery and of no interest then don’t waste your time clicking on the following link.
+If what you have read so far is a complete mystery and of no interest then don’t waste your time clicking on the link below.
 Otherwise please join me on an unusual journey.